edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-01-17-online-sexual-harassment-training.md

 title: "Rethinking Online Sexual Harassment Training After #MeToo"
 permalink: /blog/online-sexual-harassment-training/
 image: blog/2018-01-17-online-sexual-harassment-training.jpg
-excerpt: Effective online sexual harassment training means more than sitting employees in front of a screen and saying, “Don’t do it.”
+meta: Effective online sexual harassment training means more than sitting employees in front of a screen and saying, “Don’t do it.”
 Here's how to make it effective.

 author: {
   name: "Holly Curtis",